andikleen/pmu-tools/README.md

 # Recent new features:

+* New tool utilized.py to remove idle CPUs from toplev output
 * toplev --import can now directly decompress xz and gz files. -o / --valcsv / --perf-output can now directly compress files if their names are specified with .xz or .gz.
 * toplev update to Ahmad Yasin's/Anton Hanna's TMA 4.0: